mpgayo1/ME-CRNT-algebraic-conditions/SEQIR_COVID19/algebraic_conditions_and_verification.md

 ```

 ## Verification
+The algebraic conditions are verified by directly substituting the given parameter values into the left-hand side and right-hand side of each condition.
+A condition is satisfied only when both sides are equal.

 If at least one algebraic condition is not satisfied, the monomial parametrization is not valid for that parameter set.